 The following are some highlights of worldwide coverage of the scandal on Tuesday, May 25:

+The Baltimore Sun reported Monday that some of the private contractors who might be implicated in the prison abuse affair could escape prosecution because they work for the Department of Interior, not Defense.
+The 2000 Military Extraterritorial Jurisdiction Act under which abusive contractors might be prosecuted apparently contains a loophole: it applies only to contractors working for the PentagonThe New York Times reports the CIA's "ghost detainees" — prisoners of whom no records were kept — troubled the U.S. military enough that the military reached agreement earlier this year to stop the practice, according to a memo obtained by the newspaper.
 The Los Angeles Times reports accusations of abuse by U.S. troops lodged by Jamal Harith, one of the Britons released from Guantanamo Bay after two years of detention.
 The alleged mistreatment included "a beating in which a guard jumped up and down on his legs when he resisted an injection of an unknown drug," with which they successfully injected him ten times.

 Anyone who's been in the service, Cohen opines, knows that along with very fine people, "the armed forces also have the others — the liars, petty tyrants, place-hunters, opportunists, even, yes, the cowards and the brutes."The Atlanta Journal Constitution interviews former Rep. Tillie Fowler, one of the four members of the panel named by Defense Secretary Donald Rumsfeld to look into the abuse.
 She says the panel "will not shy away from any issues we may uncover" in its report, due in July.